-Like fast fashion, fast furniture is designed with one aim in mind: to provide functional items at the lowest possible price.
+Like fast fashion, fast furniture is designed with one aim in mind: to provide functional items at the lowest possible price available on the market.

 Because durable, high quality furniture requires good construction materials and greater craftsmanship, companies producing this kind of furniture have embraced construction techniques that incorporate flimsy cardboard, low-density particle board, and cheap laminate.

 This kind of furniture is often designed to look more solid than it is, but once it has been subjected to the wear and tear of daily use, the flaws quickly become apparent as boards warp, surfaces become discoloured or cracked, and chipped edges reveal cheap core materials.